Swiss court upholds entry ban against former Geneva mosque guard

-A French-Tunisian citizen who used to work as a security guard at Geneva’s main mosque has been banned from Switzerland for ten years due to his links to religious fundamentalists, a Swiss court ruled on Friday, confirming an earlier decision.
+A French-Tunisian citizen who used to work as a security guard at Geneva’s main mosque has been banned from Switzerland for ten years due to his alleged links to religious fundamentalists, a Swiss court ruled on Friday, confirming an earlier decision.

 The measure imposed by the Federal Office of Police in June 2017, was confirmed by the Federal Administrative Court in a ruling published on Friday.